A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Validation

-While more likely, more complex, thin, elongated structures with biased LR likelihoods could be missed while sampling, these $\Delta \ln\text{L}$ distributions of LR runs support that the convergence of their posteriors is consistent with a local maximum of the HR model.
-It is however not possible from such consideration to conclude that a complex structure was not missed.
-Hence, the Headline \STPDT\, model was run with a higher X-PSI resolution and sampling accuracy to account for this possibility and converged toward the same solution as the exploratory run (see Section~\ref{subsec:Headline}).
+Even if their likelihoods under HR settings are higher, configurations with more complex, thin, elongated structures with biased LR settings likelihoods could be missed while sampling.
+However, these $\Delta \ln\text{L}$ distributions of LR runs support LR being accurate in the posterior space of geometries for all \STU, \STPDT\, and \PDTU, and their posteriors are consistent with a local maximum of the HR model.
+Nevertheless, we did not demonstrate that LR settings yield accurate likelihoods over the whole prior space of geometries and it is hence not possible from such considerations to conclude that a complex structure was not missed.
+It is possible that, somewhere in the prior space, there is a better fitting geometric configuration for which LR likelihoods are not accurate and biased toward lower values.
+Such a region could be unknowingly missed during sampling and would appear when using high X-PSI resolution.
+The Headline \STPDT\, model was run with a higher X-PSI resolution and sampling accuracy to account for this possibility and converged toward the same solution as the exploratory run (see Section~\ref{subsec:Headline}).
+This indicates that it could also be the case for \PDTU, which can be confirmed with a higher resolution \PDTU\, run.

 For the Headline \STPDT\, model, we find a Gaussian-like distribution of $\Delta \ln\text{L}$ with $\mu_{\Delta \ln\text{L}} \simeq 8 \times 10^{-4} $ and $\sigma_{\Delta \ln\text{L}} \sim 8 \times 10^{-3} $ (Figure~\ref{fig:DeltaLogL}).
 As these values are one order of magnitude lower than for LR runs, we deem this resolution increase sufficient.
 Moreover, it would be too computationally expensive, given current computational resources, to further increase the resolution (see Appendix ~\ref{app:compare_resolution}).